 According to the same principle, you can export other content types, like custom RSS feeds for blogs, and embed videos from those platforms you do in GoDaddy, like YouTube and Vimeo.
 Note that Wix holds useful apps, articles, and how-to guides on the search bar.

-Nevertheless, the process is even more straightforward if you have a running site on Wix and your purpose is simply to move your domain name from GoDaddy to Wix.
+Nevertheless, the process is even more straightforward if you have a running site on Wix and your purpose is simply to move your domain name.

 It takes a couple of steps to complete.
 Here’s a brief instruction to abide by:

-Normally, you must wait several business days before the transfer is completed.
+Normally, you must wait several business days before the transfer is completed (1-3 days in average).
+Mind that to be applicable for migration, your domain must be at least 60 days old.

 Also, adding a domain to your Wix website is a pretty simple process.
 After all, Wix was created with all users in mind, irrespective of their tech knowledge and experience.